Vancouver Ramen Guide: From Tonkotsu to Tantanmen

 This is Vancouver's densest ramen corridor.
 Within a ten-minute walk along Robson between Burrard and Denman, you can hit half a dozen dedicated ramen shops.
 The concentration exists because Robson Street has been a hub for Japanese businesses and culture since the 1970s[3].

-Marutama Ra-men (780 Bidwell Street) specializes in chicken-based paitan (creamy chicken broth) rather than the more common pork tonkotsu.
-Their signature tori paitan ramen ($16.50) uses a 10-hour chicken bone broth that achieves a richness comparable to tonkotsu without the heaviness.
-The tamago (egg) ramen adds their excellent ajitama for $18.
-Expect a 15-to-25-minute wait on weekends.
-Weekday lunch before 11:45am is your best window for walk-in seating.
+Maruhachi Ra-men (780 Bidwell Street — rebranded from Marutama in 2022, same team and menu) specializes in chicken-based tori-paitan (creamy chicken broth) rather than the more common pork tonkotsu.
+The paitan achieves a richness comparable to tonkotsu without the same heaviness, which is why it's my default recommendation when someone wants something rich but not punishing.
+Expect a wait on weekends; weekday lunch before noon is your best window for walk-in seating.

-Santouka (1690 Robson Street) is the Vancouver outpost of the Hokkaido-based chain that helped introduce the city to proper tonkotsu in the early 2000s.
-Their shio tonkotsu ($17) is the signature: a clear salt tare over a creamy pork bone broth that balances richness with a cleaner finish than most tonkotsu.
-The toroniku (pork cheek) upgrade is worth the extra $2.50.
-Santouka runs one of the more organized queue systems on Robson, but weekend dinner waits can still hit 40 minutes.
+Hokkaido Ramen Santouka (1690 Robson Street) is the Vancouver outpost of the Hokkaido-based chain, and its shio is the bowl to order: a clear salt tare over a creamy pork bone broth that balances richness with a cleaner finish than most tonkotsu.
+It also does a solid tan-tan men if you want something with more heat.
+Open daily until roughly 11pm, it runs one of the more organized queue systems on Robson, but weekend dinner waits can still stretch long.

-Ramen Danbo (1833 West 4th Avenue, also on Robson) comes from Fukuoka and serves a focused Hakata-style tonkotsu menu.
-The base ramen is $15.50, which is competitive for the area.
+Ramen Danbo (1833 West 4th Avenue in Kitsilano, plus a Robson location) comes from Fukuoka and serves a focused Hakata-style tonkotsu menu.
 What sets Danbo apart is the customization sheet: you select broth richness, noodle firmness, garlic level, green onion amount, chashu type, and spice level before ordering.
-This is closest to the Ichiran-style customization experience you would find in Japan, and it works well for groups where everyone has different preferences.
+This is the closest thing in the city to the Ichiran-style customization experience you'd find in Japan, and it works well for groups where everyone has different preferences.
+A fifth Vancouver location on Main Street is planned for 2026.

 Richmond

 Richmond's ramen landscape is different from Vancouver proper.
-The city's overwhelmingly Chinese-Canadian demographic means that ramen shops here compete directly with a massive number of noodle options from other Asian cuisines.
-The shops that survive tend to be very good.
+The city's overwhelmingly Chinese-Canadian demographic means ramen shops here compete directly with a huge number of noodle options from other Asian cuisines, so the shops that survive tend to be very good.

-Marutama Ra-men (4328 No. 3 Road, Richmond) brings the same chicken paitan formula to Richmond.
-The Richmond location is typically less crowded than the West End original and is a better option if you are driving.
+Maruhachi Ra-men (2780 No. 3 Road, Richmond) brings the same chicken tori-paitan formula to Richmond.
+The Richmond location is typically less crowded than the West End original and is the better option if you are driving.

 Most Vancouver ramen shops offer some degree of customization.
 Here is what the common options mean and how to use them.